YashvirGaming/Configs-Pack-Updated-2021/README.md

 4. In the App URL paste the ConfigsPack2021.zip Api link
 5. Hit Save, go back to Configs and click Rescan

+Note: If for some reasons its not pulling the APi link, then download the zip and extract all configs manually in OB Configs folder.

 Make a BTC Donation to support me in all ways.
 My Wallet Address: 1A9fPuTezLt4L8MmCEjvE1GKP6Z59zPovg

+#YashvirGaming
+#Configs
+#Openbullet